 Using Honey For Making The Elderflower Cordial

-For this elderflower cordial recipe, I used honey which is always a better alternative to white sugar due to its lower glycemic index and a lesser effect on blood sugar levels.
+For this elderflower cordial recipe, I used honey which is a better alternative to white sugar due to its lower glycemic index and lesser effect on blood sugar levels.
 Regular cane sugar can be used in place of honey for a more traditional cordial recipe.